Skip to main content

 Our academic team of highly skilled nurses, lecturers and researchers are known for innovation in teaching and learning.
 Our award winning simulation suites provide you with unrivalled opportunities to develop your skills in caring for patients, service users and children through highly realistic simulations and role play.
 You will also have opportunities to learn with and from other health and social care students.
 Postgraduate research students may also contribute to the teaching of guest seminars.

-Full time students qualify for the same fee loan and living costs support as undergraduate students starting full-time higher education courses in 2019/20 by accessing loans from the Student Loans Company.
+Full-time students qualify for the same fee loan and living costs support as undergraduate students starting full-time higher education courses by accessing loans from the Student Loans Company.

 Visit our Fees and funding page to find out about the student funding options available to help you fund your postgraduate studies.